DiscM/flowstatedemos/QuickStart.md

 ### Loose Tutorial: Mutual Aid Maze

-Goal: players guide each other through different parts of the same map.
+Goal: guide each other through different parts of the same map.

 1. Move walls in `split_screen.tscn` to create two partial routes.
 2. Place supplies on one side and repair stations on the other.
-3. Add a rule: a pickup only counts when both players reach their next stations.
+3. Add a rule: a pickup only counts when both of you reach your next stations.
-4. Encourage players to talk out loud while navigating.
+4. Talk out loud while navigating.

 ### Judging Prompt

-Ask players:
+Ask:

 - Did the split screen make distance feel meaningful?
-- Did both players have something useful to do?
+- Did both of you have something useful to do?
 - Did the ending feel like reconnection?

 ## Project 6: `2.5d`